thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

   1. In Bluemix go to your MFP Container
   2. Open MobileFirstConsole to Manage the MobileFirstServer (http://YOUR_CONTAINER_IP:9080/)
-  3. Click open console on the webpage
+  3. Click **Open Console** under the Manage on the webpage
-  4. Click "Add Adapters and Applications" in the left upper corner in the console
+  4. Click *Add new Applications or Adapters* in the left upper corner in the console
-  5. Add the adapters from folder ../tempTrackerServer/bin  - filename.adapter
+  5. Add and upload the adapters from folder ../tempTrackerServer/bin  - filename.adapter

 ***
 ####  4.2.7  Make the MobileFirst Server from Bluemix known locally

-  1. Using command line, cd to tempTracker directory
+  1. Using command line, cd to ../tempTracker directory
   2. enter: **mfp server add**
-  3. Enter a name: BluemixServer
+  3. Enter a name: **BluemixServer**
   4. Enter the url of your server (the ip address of the Docker container in Bluemix)
   5. Enter the login and password
   6. You will have to register first and choose a password
   7. Save the password Y
-  8. Context root: worklightadmin
+  8. Context root: **worklightadmin**

 ***
 ####  4.2.8  Change the client code in the TempTracker MobileApp

   1. Note: follow the instructions in code to be changed: (https://github.com/thomassuedbroecker/TempTracker_IoTBluemixMFPSample/wiki/Code-to-be-changed)
-  2. In .. config.xml – change the ip to match your mfp docker
+  2. In .. **config.xml** – change the ip to match your mfp docker
   3. In … **www/template/watsonbrowseroutput.xml** – change the url and ip
-  4. In … index.html - change the google api key // you will need to generate a google browser key
+  4. In … **index.html** - change the google api key // you will need to generate a google browser key
   5. Save your changes

 ***
 ####  4.2.9  Push the MobileFirst client to the MobileFirst Server on Bluemix

-  1. Open a command line window and cd to the /tempTracker folder (after changes)
+  1. Open a command line window and cd to the ../tempTracker folder (after changes)
   2. enter: **mfp push BluemixServer**
   3. This will push the changes to the MobileFirst Server in the container on Bluemix